 Mission: To support adult and alternative education, its educators, students and partners.

-The mission of the Utah Association for Adult, Community, and Continuing Education, as the primary advocate for lifelong learning in Utah, is to meet the diverse needs of all Utahns by providing and supporting quality educational opportunities.
+The mission of the Adult Education Association of Utah, as the primary advocate for lifelong learning in Utah, is to meet the diverse needs of all Utahns by providing and supporting quality educational opportunities.